-(c) Functional and presentation currency
+(b) Functional and presentation currency

 These consolidated financial statements are presented in Canadian dollars which is the Trust and AEP's functional currency.
-Alaris USA Inc., Salaris USA, and Alaris Cooperatief have the United States dollar as its functional currency.
+Alaris USA Inc., Salaris USA, their subsidiaries, and the former Alaris Cooperatief have the United States dollar as its functional currency.